amyami187/effective_dimension/Noise_plots/README.md

 - `plot_fig`: this folder contains a code file to load the raw data and generate the average eigenvalue distribution plot under noisy conditions, for all models.
+There is also an additional code file to produce a cumulative plot of the eigenvalues to demonstrate the degeneracy in the classical and easy quantum models.

 ### Subfolder `training`: